Thích Nhất Hạnh: Relations with Vietnamese governments

 Nhất Hạnh's relationship with the government of Vietnam varied over the years.
 He stayed away from politics, but did not support the South Vietnamese government's policies of Catholicization.
 He questioned American involvement, putting him at odds with the Saigon leadership, which banned him from returning to South Vietnam while he was abroad in 1966.

-His relationship with the communist government ruling Vietnam was tense due to its atheism, though he had little interest in politics.
+His relationship with the communist government ruling Vietnam was tense due to its anti-religious stance.
 The communist government viewed him with skepticism, distrusted his work with the overseas Vietnamese population, and restricted his praying requiem on several occasions.

 Return visits to Vietnam 2005–2007

 In 2005, after lengthy negotiations, the Vietnamese government allowed Nhất Hạnh to return for a visit.
 He was also allowed to teach there, publish four of his books in Vietnamese, and travel the country with monastic and lay members of his Order, including a return to his root temple, Tu Hieu Temple in Huế.
 Nhất Hạnh arrived on 12 January after 39 years in exile.
 The trip was not without controversy.
 Thich Vien Dinh, writing on behalf of the banned Unified Buddhist Church of Vietnam (UBCV), called for Nhất Hạnh to make a statement against the Vietnamese government's poor record on religious freedom.
 Vien Dinh feared that the government would use the trip as propaganda, suggesting that religious freedom is improving there, while abuses continue.

 Despite the controversy, Nhất Hạnh returned to Vietnam in 2007, while the heads of the UBCV, Thich Huyen Quang and Thich Quang Do, remained under house arrest.
 The UBCV called his visit a betrayal, symbolizing his willingness to work with his co-religionists' oppressors.
 Võ Văn Ái, a UBCV spokesman, said, "I believe Thích Nhất Hạnh's trip is manipulated by the Hanoi government to hide its repression of the Unified Buddhist Church and create a false impression of religious freedom in Vietnam."
 The Plum Village website listed three goals for his 2007 trip to Vietnam: to support new monastics in his Order; to organize and conduct "Great Chanting Ceremonies" intended to help heal remaining wounds from the Vietnam War; and to lead retreats for monastics and laypeople.
 The chanting ceremonies were originally called "Grand Requiem for Praying Equally for All to Untie the Knots of Unjust Suffering", but Vietnamese officials objected, calling it unacceptable for the government to "equally" pray for South Vietnamese and U.S. soldiers.
 Nhất Hạnh agreed to change the name to "Grand Requiem For Praying".
 During the 2007 visit, Nhất Hạnh suggested ending government control of religion to President Nguyen Minh Triet.
 A provincial police officer later spoke to a reporter about this incident, accusing Nhất Hạnh of breaking Vietnamese law.
 The officer said, "[Nhất Hạnh] should focus on Buddhism and keep out of politics."